FAQs

 Study Participation

-The purpose of this study is to better understand development in infants and toddlers with dysgenesis or agenesis of the corpus callosum.
+The purpose of these studies is to better understand development in children with dysgenesis or agenesis of the corpus callosum.
 Improved understanding of development over this period will improve clinical recommendations and treatment planning in the future.

-Parents / primary caregivers of a child who is less than 36 months of age and who has received a clinical diagnosis of corpus callosum malformation via MRI, CT, or ultrasound.
-Dysgenesis of the corpus callosum includes complete and partial agenesis of the corpus callosum (ACC or AgCC) and hypoplasia of the corpus callosum.
+Parents / primary caregivers of a child who has received a clinical diagnosis of corpus callosum dysgenesis (malformation) via MRI, CT, or ultrasound and who is either less than 14 months of age (DCC Infant Study) or over 14 months & less than 18 years of age (DCC Infant & Child Study).
+Dysgenesis of the corpus callosum (DCC) includes complete and partial agenesis of the corpus callosum (ACC, cACC, pACC) and hypoplasia of the corpus callosum (hCC).
 Caregivers must be 18 years or older and must be proficient in reading and speaking English.

-You will also be asked to submit copies of your child’s brain scans (MRI, CT, or ultrasound) and radiology reports, which will be used solely to confirm the corpus callosum diagnosis required for study participation.
+For both studies, you will be asked to submit copies of your child’s brain scans (MRI, CT, or ultrasound) and radiology reports, which will be used solely to confirm the corpus callosum diagnosis required for study participation.

-You will also be mailed a kit to contribute salivary samples for future extraction of salivary DNA.
+You may be mailed a kit to contribute salivary samples for future extraction of salivary DNA.
 These samples will be stored by the Caltech team.

-Some families enrolled in this study will be asked to participate in an additional phase of this research that includes visiting the University of Minnesota for an in-person developmental assessment.
+Some families enrolled in the DCC Infant Study will be asked to participate in an additional phase of this research that includes visiting the University of Minnesota for an in-person developmental assessment.
 Travel expenses will be covered.

 Who will see my data from this study?